Inflaton phenomenology via reheating in light of primordial gravitational waves and the latest BICEP/$Keck$ data: Reheating dynamics and constraints

 \ee The ratio of the oscillation induced effective coupling parameters $h_{\rm eff}$ and $g_{\rm eff}$ over their respective tree level values are calculated to be \cite{Garcia:2020wiy}

 In the table-\ref{fouriersum}, we have tabulated the effective coupling constant with respect to tree label one.
 It is interesting to observe that the oscillation with a higher $n$ value effectively enhances the bosonic production rate but significantly diminishes the fermionic production rate.
 For example, going from $n=2$(matter like) to $n=10$ ($w_\phi=0.67$) for inflaton, the tree-level bosonic coupling gets doubled $g_{\rm eff} \simeq 2 g$, whereas that of the fermionic coupling reduced by half $h_{\rm eff} \simeq 0.5 h$.
-With all these ingredients, the coupled Boltzmann equations deliver the evolution of the individual density component as
+With all these ingredients, we have solved the coupled Boltzmann Eq.\ref{Boltzman3} numerically with the appropriate boundary condition.
+For analytical estimation, we also obtain the approximate analytical solution for different energy density components as

 Here, $(H_{\rm end}, m_{\phi}^{\rm end})$ are the Hubble constant, inflaton mass calculated at the end of the inflation.
 With this solutions, we can identify important physical quantities, namely, reheating temperature $T_{\rm re}$, defined at the end of reheating at $\rho_{\phi} = \rho_R \propto T_{\rm re}^4$.
 At the reheating point, the energy density of radiation will be